 Lewis: Well, I think we'll keep our options really open.
 Not retaining Lauren Bell gives us the option to look at lots of different types of cricketers.
 There is a genuine concern from us as a franchise around the workload that the players will be under coming off the back of the Ashes series.

-And so we need to consider that as well.
-And so we need to think about where people's workloads are because the players are playing a lot more cricket now than they have done in the past.
-So we haven't targeted any one individual at the moment, but we'll keep watching what's happening around the world in cricket—as we always do—and make our minds up closer to the auction time.
+We need to think about where people's workloads are because the players are playing a lot more cricket now than they have done in the past.
+We haven't targeted any one individual at the moment, but we'll keep watching what's happening around the world and make our minds up closer to the auction time.

 How tough was the decision to release Parshavi Chopra, one of the franchise's project players?

 Yeah, that's really tough.
 We put a lot of hard work into all of our young Indian cricketers.
-As a franchise we're really trying to build the franchise from the foundations up.
+As a franchise we're really trying to build from the foundations up.

 A big problem for UP has been the pace department, could you just talk about what the franchise is looking at this year in that department?